Microsoft offers four Surface device families within its portfolio comprising the Surface Pro, Surface Laptop, Surface Book and Surface Studio.

-While each one has a touchscreen, only three of them are "mobile", as one of them is an eye-catching all-in-one that sits on a desk.
-Also, one of them runs a sandboxed version of Windows known as Windows 10 S. Confused now?
-No worries.
-It's actually really simple, and to prove it, we've compared every new Surface device spec by spec to give you a better idea of which one might be best for you.
+Each has a touchscreen, but only three of them are "mobile", as one of them is an eye-catching all-in-one that sits on a desk and one of them runs a sandboxed version of Windows known as Windows 10 S.

-The Surface Laptop is more expensive than the Surface Pro.
-It's also Microsoft's first Surface device that doesn't fold into a tablet, though it does have a touchscreen display.
-It's definitely not a great business PC, as it runs sandboxed Windows 10 S, meaning you can only run apps in the Windows Store.
-But you can take advantage of the free upgrade to Windows 10 Pro, which we certainly recommend.
+The Surface Laptop is more expensive than the Surface Pro and Microsoft's first Surface device that doesn't fold into a tablet.
+It has an excellent touchscreen display though and while it's not a great business PC, as it runs sandboxed Windows 10 S meaning you can only run apps in the Windows Store, it offers a decent battery life and a solid build quality.

-The Surface Book is a professional laptop, and like all other Surface devices, it has a touchscreen.
+The Surface Book 2 is a professional laptop, and like all other Surface devices, it has a touchscreen.
 What makes it standout, however, is its solid base and a discrete GPU option.
 It's bigger and more expensive than the Surface Laptop, but it offers more in terms of performance.
-The i7 Surface Book (and some i5) configurations, for instance, give you a nice performance boost and up to a 16-hour battery.

 The Surface Studio is the most expensive Surface device, and it's primarily for creatives.
 It's a gorgeous all-in-one Windows 10 PC with a Zero Gravity Hinge.
-With a light push, a creative can push it down to a tablet-like position and then use the included Surface Pen or even the optional Surface Dial to sketch.
+With a light push, it can be pushed down to a tablet-like position and then used with the included Surface Pen or even the optional Surface Dial to sketch.
 This device is the first of its kind.
 But it's super pricey, and it's not at all mobile, obviously.